-As a medical assistant, having a solid understanding of medical terminology is essential to communicate effectively with other healthcare professionals and provide quality care to patients.
+Having a solid understanding of medical terminology is one of the essential skills of medical assistants to communicate effectively with other healthcare professionals and provide quality care to patients.

-In this comprehensive guide, we will cover everything you need to know about medical assistant terminology, from common abbreviations to specialized medical terms.
+In this comprehensive guide, we will cover everything you need to know about medical assistant terminology, from common abbreviations and words to specialized medical terms.

 Common Medical Terminology

-When it comes to common medical terms, there are three determining features.
+When it comes to common medical terms, there are 3 determining features.

 - Prefix – found at the beginning of a term